oteomoura/endobot/README.md

 ### 1. Why not just use the OpenAI models and library?

-We want to keep the project as flexible as possible to allow for quick iteration and adaptation to user needs.
+Flexibility.
 By not tying ourselves exclusively to OpenAI, we retain the ability to explore a variety of models, including those that are more cost-effective or better suited for specialized tasks.
 Additionally, avoiding strict dependency on OpenAI at this stage allows us to maintain greater control over data privacy, performance tuning, and deployment strategies.
-However, this decision is not final—we remain open to integrating OpenAI's tools if they align well with our long-term goals and user needs.

 ### 2. Can I contribute?